ODIM-Project/BMCOperator/README.md

 # Uninstalling BMC Operator

-1. Navigate to the home directory of bmc-operator:
+1. Navigate to the `BMCOperator` directory:

    ```
-   cd /home/{user}/bmc-operator
+   cd /home/{user}/BMCOperator
    ```

 2. Make sure you have deleted all bmc files you applied.
 See *[Deleting a BMC](#deleting-a-bmc)* for instructions.